The Emperor's New Groove (video game): Reception

-The Emperor's New Groove received mixed reviews, holding an aggregate score of 71% on GameRankings and 66/100 on Metacritic.
+The PlayStation version received "average" reviews according to the review aggregation website Metacritic.

 Writing for video game news website IGN, Jeremy Conrad compared the gameplay of the game to the games in the Spyro the Dragon trilogy of games, noting the similarities in controls and gameplay style.
-Conrad ultimately gave the game a 6.5 out of 10, stating that the game "doesn't offer anything that we haven't seen before" and criticizing the game's difficulty and short length, while praising the gameplay for its variety and "spot-on" controls and also praising its graphics and music and highlighting the game's self-aware dialogue as an enjoyable aspect.
+Conrad stated that the game "doesn't offer anything that we haven't seen before" and criticizing the game's difficulty and short length, while praising the gameplay for its variety and "spot-on" controls and also praising its graphics and music and highlighting the game's self-aware dialogue as an enjoyable aspect.

-Reviewer Jon Thompson of Allgame spoke positively of the game, praising it for its graphics, music, and controls while also criticizing the game for its short length.
-Electronic Gaming Monthly praised the game's presentation, noting that it had "wit and sarcasm" similar to the film it was based on, but was more critical of its gameplay, calling it "a mixed bag" and praising the level variety but criticizing the repetition of certain gameplay elements.
-Star Dingo of GamePro gave the game a 3.5 out of 5, commending the game's self-aware sense of humor and level variety, though they also noted the game's similarities to other 3D platformer games, concluding that "The Emperor may have found himself a brand new groove, but the gameplay sits squarely in the niche formed by a thousand other 3D games...".
+Reviewer Jon Thompson of AllGame spoke positively of the game, praising it for its graphics, music, and controls while also criticizing the game for its short length.
+Sam Kennedy of Electronic Gaming Monthly praised the game's presentation, noting that it had "wit and sarcasm" similar to the film it was based on, but was more critical of its gameplay, calling it "a mixed bag" and praising the level variety but criticizing the repetition of certain gameplay elements.
+Star Dingo of GamePro's website-only review commended the game's self-aware sense of humor and level variety, though they also noted the game's similarities to other 3D platformer games, concluding that "The Emperor may have found himself a brand new groove, but the gameplay sits squarely in the niche formed by a thousand other 3D games...".
 Frank Provo of GameSpot was critical of the game's sound quality and low difficulty and particularly criticized the camera as being "jittery and out of control" at times, but ultimately lauded the game's variety and presentation, noting the game's graphics to be "underwhelming from a visual standpoint" at the beginning of the game but becoming more interesting as the game progressed, concluding that the game "does more right than it does wrong" and calling the game "pretty, funny, and pretty funny- the way a Disney game should be".

-David Chen reviewed the PlayStation version of the game for Next Generation, rating it three stars out of five, calling it "neither challenging nor captivating, but a solid game nonetheless".
+David Chen of NextGen said that it was "Neither challenging nor captivating, but a solid game nonetheless."

 Sales

-By August 2001, the PlayStation and PC versions of The Emperor's New Groove had together sold 400,000 copies, which Argonaut Games deemed as disappointing.
+By August 2001, the PlayStation and PC versions of The Emperor's New Groove had together sold 400,000 units, which Argonaut Games deemed as disappointing.
 As a result, the game did not generate any royalty income for Argonaut during the year following its release.